 This easy small batch homemade Rhubarb Jam has less sugar than other recipes, yet the result is the most beautiful pink, spreadable, sweet and tart jam.

-Fresh rhubarb is thinly sliced and combined with lemon juice, sugar, pectin, and an optional but highly recommended vanilla bean.
-If you grow rhubarb in your garden, this will quickly become one of your favorite recipes!
+To make this rhubarb jam recipe, fresh rhubarb is thinly sliced and combined with lemon juice, sugar, pectin, and an optional but highly recommended vanilla bean.

 I think that you're going to find that this jam recipe is not only quick and easy, but it is amazingly delicious!

-- First step is to thinly slice the rhubarb.
-You can certainly do this with a knife and cutting board, but the quickest and easiest way is to use a food processor with the slicing blade.
+- Thinly slice the rhubarb: You can certainly do this with a knife and cutting board, but the quickest and easiest way is to use a food processor with the slicing blade.
+You want thin uniformly cut slices.
+This not only speeds up the cooking process, but it eliminates any stringy fibers that grow lengthwise.
+No straining required!
+You'll need enough rhubarb to get about 4 cups of rhubarb once its sliced.

 - You'll know when it's done by sticking a cold spoon into the hot jam.
 If the jam gels on the back of the spoon, you'll know that it will set once in the jar.